Mitch1000/vim/README.md

 ## Installation

-- Clone the git repository and move to ~/.vim
+- Clone the git repository and move it to ~/.vim

         git clone https://github.com/Mitch1000/vim.git